 Meaningful May Day

 So, as you can see, May Day traditions in our Annapolis community are alive and well, with old traditions kept and new traditions emerging.
-I personally no longer live in the downtown area but I promise you, you will find me and my family as usual, assembling our baskets to display proudly in an effort to help beautify our community and show our appreciation to those who have helped our community through these tough times.
+I personally no longer live in the downtown area, but I promise you, you will find my family and me, as usual, assembling our baskets to display proudly in an effort to help beautify our community and show our appreciation to those who have helped our community through these tough times.
 This May Day tradition provides a rite of passage to spring every year.